 That, my friend, is a lot of golf balls.

-While I didn’t work in inventory control, I knew the accuracy count of that many balls was extremely high.
+While I didn’t work in inventory control, I knew the importance of maintaining an accurate inventory of that many balls was integral.
 If one company and 2 plants can keep track of that many things that bounce and roll; you can get better at keeping accurate inventory!

 Here are some tips to help you do that.
 And if you’re ever in Florida, come see us.
 We’re inventory mad-men!
 (Yes, and women).
 And we’d love to tell you how we do it – better than most.

-Sorry to say, but if you have misfit toys as the above.
-Get your accountant.
-Bring him or her over.
-And tell them to start writing stuff off as you dispose of it.
-It may sting (for the bean counters), but everyone will be happy next month when the crap, er, stuff is gone.
+Sorry to say, but if you have misfit toys like the above, get your accountant.
+Bring him or her over and tell them to start writing stuff off as you dispose of it.
+It may sting (for the bean counters), but everyone will be happy next month when the stuff is gone.